 Journalist expresses discomfort with Mitsuri's breasts from Demon Slayer

-However, the journalist comments on the following in her post on social media:
+However, the journalist comments the following in her social media post:

-Although there have been several complaints about this aspect, it is perhaps the first time that a prominent figure in Japan and on social media has spoken out on the matter.
+Although there have been several complaints about this aspect, this is perhaps the first time that a prominent figure in Japan and on social media has spoken out on the matter.

-Riko Muranaka's post quickly accumulated millions of interactions on X (Twitter), generating a variety of comments among anime and series fans.
+Riko Muranaka's post quickly racked up millions of interactions on X (Twitter), generating a variety of comments among anime and series fans.

 - Are they referring to a sensual woman known as Mitsuri Kanroji?